-Cycling jerseys are handy for the pockets but more importantly make sure you bring a top that protects you from the sun but isn’t too hot.
+Cycling jerseys are handy for the pockets but more importantly make sure you bring a top that protects you from the sun and is breathable.
 Choose light and sun proof materials that are easy to clean and dry quickly.
 Rachel loves her sleeveless Columbia montrail top.

 - Cycling gloves – 1 pair